v-insalaco/hello2/README.md

 Run `python -m venv .[venvname]`; venvname being your choice of environment name.

+If you've already files in your folder, make sure your `.gitignore` file is ignoring the .venvname for all the dependency files, and .env if you're using credentials.

 Run `.[venvname]\Scripts\activate`, venvname being your choice of environment name.

 ### 2. Configure Git